 This was one of the few actual grouting snafus we witnessed that was bad enough to include in our Top 10 worst grouting and caulking jobs “awards”.
 We found it absolutely stunning that they let the tile set up this way.
 I don’t care who you are, there’s simply no excuse for not setting tile properly.
 This holds true even when replacing a broken piece or encountering some sort of obstacle.
 Then again, maybe he works for the government…

-Using White Caulk on Dark Marble or Tile
+The Worst-Using White Caulk on Dark Marble or Tile!

 Sometimes it’s just obvious that laziness is behind a job done poorly.
 One of the worst grouting and caulking jobs we saw involved using white caulk on dark marble surround.
 They used colored caulk in other locations but switched to white caulk to reinforce the corners.
 This otherwise-beautiful custom countertop sink ruined an otherwise beautiful public restroom.
 Don’t ever use cheap Alex caulk on a nice countertop… please.